dotnet-architecture/eShopOnContainers/README.md

 **NEWS / ANNOUNCEMENTS**
 Do you want to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers? --> Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News

-## Updated for .NET Core 3.0
+## Updated for .NET Core 3.1 (LTS)

-eShopOnContainers is updated to .NET Core 3.0  "wave" of technologies.
+eShopOnContainers is updated to .NET Core 3.1  "wave" of technologies.
 Not just compilation but also new recommended code in EF Core, ASP.NET Core, and other new related versions and a several significant changes.

 **See more details in the [Release notes](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Release-notes) wiki page**.